-The Council adopted the most recent valuations made by the Valuer-General and available to the Council at the time that the Council adopted the budget, being valuations as at the 14th July 2014.
+The Council adopted the most recent valuations made by the Valuer-General that are made available to the Council at the time that the Council adopts the budget, being valuations as at the 15 June 2015.

-If a ratepayer is dissatisfied with the valuation made by the Valuer-General then the ratepayer may object to the Valuer-General in writing, within 60 days of receiving the notice of the valuation, explaining the basis for the objection, provided they have not:
+If a ratepayer is dissatisfied with the valuation made by the Valuer- General, you may object to the valuation referred to on the notice within 60 days after the date of service of receiving the notice of valuation.

+Note:

-- (a) previously received a notice of this valuation under the Local Government Act 1999, in which case the objection period is 60 days from the receipt of the first notice; or - (b) previously had an objection to the valuation considered by the Valuer-General.
+- a) if you have previously received a notice under the Local Government Act 1999 referring to the valuation and informing you of a 60 day objection period, the objection period is 60 days after service of the first notice. - b) you may not object to the valuation if the Valuer- General has already considered an objection by you to that valuation.